This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Habitat Loss and Fragmentation

-Let’s protect their homes!
+Let’s protect their homes—it’s worth it!

 Climate Change and Environmental Impact

-Climate change poses serious environmental challenges for birds with S-shaped necks.
+Rising seas and habitat degradation create tough challenges for birds with S-shaped necks.

 Human Activities and Disturbances